 Torch Trust for the Blind is a Christian charity which provides resources and activities for blind and partially sighted people worldwide.
 There are several local Christian fellowship groups and book groups.
 They also run the ‘journey with’ programe which supports those who have recently lost their sight.
 01858 438260.
 There are a number of Torch Trust groups running in the Bristol Diocesan area which are listed here.

 RNIB (Royal National Institute for the Blind) is a good starting place for resources and advice for making things accessible to people who are blind or partially sighted.
 0303 1239 999.

 Prospects is a Christian charity that support, advises and equips local churches in providing ministry for people with learning disabilities.
 It also supports adults with learning difficulties to live independently.
 There are a number of Prospect ministry groups within the Diocese.
 Prospects is now a part of Livability.
 The local co-ordinators are Myles and Cath Pilling they can be contacted at email@example.com.
 There are a number of Prospects Groups operating within the diocese.

 Incredible Kids provides a safe place for families with children who have special needs to come together and spend quality time as a family.
-They currently run weekly sessions at Christ the King Church, Mautravers Close, Bradley Stoke, BS32 8EE.
+They currently run weekly play sessions in Bristol.

 L’Arche is an international federation of communities for people with learning disabilities.
 01535 656186

-Church of England provides ‘Promoting mental health: a resource for spiritual and pastoral care’ – a comprehensive resource on mental health
+Church of England provides a ‘Supporting Good Mental Health guide’ – a comprehensive resource on mental health.

 Sidetracked is a Christian project which offers practical support for suffers of agoraphobia.

 Diocese of Oxford produce a resource about welcoming people with autism and asperger syndrome